 - wearing customized insoles or orthotic inserts in your shoes that help reduce pressure on your foot when you take a step

-- taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil), to help with pain from inflammation
+- taking nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil), to help with pain from inflammation

 - wearing braces or specialized boots to relieve pressure on joints in the back of your foot

-- injecting steroids straight into the joints for temporary relief from inflammation
+- injecting steroids straight into the joints to reduce inflammation

-- taking prescription medications, such as disease modifying antirheumatic drugs (DMARDs), which help stop pain and inflammation, and a newer form of a DMARD called biologics, which target certain pathways of inflammation
+- taking prescription medications, like disease-modifying antirheumatic drugs (DMARDs), which help stop pain and inflammation, and a newer form of a DMARD called biologics, which target certain pathways of inflammation

 - getting surgery to remove excess debris or inflamed tissue in the joint, remove damaged cartilage and fuse two bones together, or completely replace a joint